GerritErpenstein/ionic2-custom-icons/README.md

 ionic2-custom-icons
 ============

-A *gulp* plugin for creating custom icon fonts and an *Angular 2* directive to render the icons in your *Ionic 2* app.
+A *npm-script* for creating custom icon fonts and an *Angular 2* directive to render the icons in your *Ionic 2* app.

 Table of contents
 ------------------